The Authentic Cruise Company

 Otium | In Suite Experiences

 Enjoy Otium.
-Enjoy relaxation and wellness that goes from spa to suite.
+Enjoy relaxation and wellness that go from spa to suite.
 Enjoy the relaxing and indulgent world that makes every moment matter.
-In Otium, we believe that wellness and relaxation do not end in the spa, so we have extended our unique concept to permeate to all suites.
-Four tailor made in-suite experiences offer luxurious relaxation possibilities that are the embodiment of leisure and pleasure.
+At Otium, we believe that wellness and relaxation do not end in the spa, so we have extended our unique concept to all suites.
+Four tailor-made in-suite experiences offer luxurious possibilities for relaxation that are the embodiment of leisure and pleasure.
 Otium is far more than your average spa offering.
-Featured exclusively onboard Silver Dawn, with Otium you can dive deep, or float on the surface, it’s up to you.
-Debuting in Spring 2022.
+Featured exclusively on board Silver Dawn and Silver Nova, with Otium, you can dive deep or float on the surface—it’s up to you.

 The Otium Bathing Experience